amah001/rshell/README.md

 Output is one vertical column.
 Edge cases do not work.
 only works on -l and -a flags
+doesn't work for individual files eg. "ls a.out"

 ```
 ##License
 [License is in this link.](/LICENSE)